richi40/plenty/README.md

 # plenty
-  This project provide a enviroment for data scientist through docker
+  This project provide a enviroment for data scientist through docker.